nidhisrivastav28/StudyShala---Your-Notes-Hub/README.md

 ## Features

+- **Admin Uploads**: Admin can upload course-related notes, subjects, books, and YouTube links.
+- **Student Access**: Students can access and download notes, books, and PDFs.
-- **Rich Text Editor**: Allows users to create and format notes with text, images, and links.
+- **Rich Text Editor**: Allows admins to create and format notes with text, images, and links.
-- **Note Sharing**: Enables users to share notes with others and manage permissions for collaboration.
+- **Note Sharing**: Enables sharing of notes with students, ensuring controlled access and collaboration.
 - **Tagging System**: Facilitates easy categorization and retrieval of notes.
 - **Advanced Search**: Implements robust search functionality to find notes by keywords, tags, or authors.
 - **User Accounts**: Provides personalized profiles for students and educators to manage their notes.